Timthreetwelve/WUView/WUView/ReadMe.txt

 Selecting About will display the About dialog which shows information about the app such as the version number and has a link to the GitHub repository where you can check for updates.

-You can view the log file, the exclude file or this ReadMe file by clicking on the three dot icon at the right end of the banner at the top of the screen.
+You can view the log file or this ReadMe file by clicking on the three dot icon at the right end of the banner at the top of the screen.

 Keyboard Shortcuts